Saxony-Anhalt Police: Vehicles

 The force mainly uses Mercedes-Benz, Opel and Volkswagen vehicles.
 As with other states Saxony-Anhalt has transitioned to using silver vehicles with blue markings, but uniquely to Saxony-Anhalt the vehicles also carry some additional reflective stripes, known as the Magdeburg Design.

-A Saxony-Anhalt police vehicle with additional high-visiblity Magdeburg Design stripes.
+A Saxony-Anhalt police vehicle with additional high-visibility Magdeburg Design stripes.

 Controversies

 Death of Hans-Jürgen Rose

-On the night of 6 December 1997 Hans-Jürgen Rose was arrested twice by police in Dessau-Roßlau for drink driving, and he was subsequently released at 03:05 on the morning of 7 December.
+On the night of 6 December 1997 Hans-Jürgen Rose was arrested twice by police in Dessau-Roßlau for drunk driving, and he was subsequently released at 03:05 on the morning of 7 December.
 A few hours later he was discovered lying in the street a short distance from Dessau-Roßlau police station with severe internal injuries including crushed testes, a collapsed lung, and a shattered jaw and vertebrae.

 The subsequent postmortem examination determined that Rose had possibly been beaten with a baton, whilst chained to a column by his left hand.
 At the time it was standard practice at the station to handcuff prisoners to columns in the station cafeteria.
 Despite investigations in 1998 and 2014, and a private prosecution in 2024, nobody has been charged with Rose's murder.